Apostasia wallichii

+Description

-DescriptionApostasia wallichii is a terrestrial, tuberous, evergreen herb, scarcely recognisable as an orchid.
+Apostasia wallichii is a terrestrial, tuberous, evergreen herb, scarcely recognisable as an orchid.
 It has wiry, branched roots with fleshy, warty projections and an erect, fibrous stem with many grass-like leaves arranged in whorls along it.
 The leaves are dark green, thin and leathery 100-200 mm long and up to 1 mm wide.
 Between five and forty star-like, yellow flowers, 8-10 mm wide are arranged on branched flowering stems 50-100 mm long and arising from leaf axils.
 The three sepals and three petals are all similar in size (4-6 mm long, 1-1.5 mm wide), shape (narrow triangular) and colour.
 Flowering occurs between December and March in Australia and in August in China.